We often get asked...

 - Rail extensions, room permitted, to allow user to dismount the stair lift further away from top of stair case.

-- Power hinged rails, allowing the top/bottom part of the stair lift rail to be folded away at the click of a button, reducing the dangers of trips and hazards.
+- Power hinged rails, allowing the top/bottom part of the chairlift rail to be folded away, reducing the dangers of trips and hazards.

 - Lastly, choice of upholstery and trim finish.